wormholer/KAP-manual/en/install/adv_install_rw.en.md

 ## Read/Write Deployment

-Since there are a lot of diffences during Cube building and storage between KAP Enterprise and KAP Enterprise Plus.
-Therefore the Read/Write Deployments on these two KAP versions are also different.
+KAP Enterprise and KAP Enterprise Plus have some difference of cube build and storage settings, therefore please note that the Read/Write Deployments on these two KAP distributions are different.
+Following sections would introduce you specific settings for each distribution.

 **Read/Write Deployment on KAP Enterprise**